commitdev/commit.dev/README.md

 You can find our staging website [here](https://landing.commit-staging.dev/).
 # How to Contribute

+## Prerequisites
+    1. Git
+    2. A fork of the repo (for any contributions)
+    3. A clone of the `commit.dev-proto` on your local machine
+    4. Npm
 ## Fork this repository

 <img align="right" width="100" src="./docs/fork.png" alt="fork this repository" />